OZoneSQT/Embedded-System/Beaglebone/Labs/Lab5/README.md

 #### Bash Exploration
 Starting off with the bash section I knew I was going to follow my normal cross-platform development.
 I plugged the beaglebone into my switch and checked my DHCP server to find its IP address (I later reserved an IP for its MAC and mapped the IP with my DNS server).
 From my workstation I opened Putty and connected simply with SSH.
 With access to bash I made myself a user with root priviledges and made a executable file `gpio-test.sh`.
 I had tried to use echo at first to the built in LED to turn it off then back to heartbeat mode straight form the CLI but I had permission denied issues.
 The onboard filesystem access is owned by root and even running my commands with `sudo` still gave the same error.
 Turns out you cant access system resources (like items in the device tree) from user space at all.
 Solution is halarious to me, I had to run a my shell command as a shell command running from root.
 See [bash snippets](#Snippets) for the details.
 Thankfully when I ran my shell script I didnt have this rediculous problem which thanks to good planning worked on the first try.

-#### CPP Exploration
+#### C++ Exploration
-After quickly setting up my enviroment, I set off emulating my shell script.
+After quickly setting up my enviroment (ie adding the beaglebone to my visual studio remotes list), I set off emulating my shell script.
 I choose `ofstream` because it works exactly like echo.
 The code was nothing fancy, activate pin, set direction, toggle in a loop the value and that's it.
-See [bash snippets](#Snippets) for the details.
+See [c++ snippets](#Snippets) for the details.
 I eneded up running it locally frrom the beaglebone as root since it was easiest.

 ## Snippets
 #### Bash - Internal ON/OFF